Cavenfish/rbal/README.md

 # Rbal

-A CLI for me to track crypto purchases
+A CLI for me to track crypto purchases and practice SQLite with rusqlite.